andrewhun/easy-finance/README.md

 # easy-finance
-My final project for CS50's Introduction to Computer Science
+My final project for CS50's Web Programming with Python and JavaScript